Buying A House After Bankruptcy: What You Need To Know

 A letter of explanation isn’t always a requirement to get a mortgage after bankruptcy, but it can help your lender see the bigger picture instead of just a set of numbers.
 Include your explanation letter with your mortgage application when you request a preapproval.

-Step 3: Get Preapproved
+Step 3: Get preapproved

 Once you’ve gone through your waiting period and your finances are in order, it’s time to apply for a mortgage preapproval.
 A preapproval is a letter from a lender that tells you about how much money you can get in a mortgage loan.
 Getting preapproved is important for a couple reasons: